gkwa/myher/README.md

-# myher - Dependency Update Testing Tool
+# myher - Go Module Dependency Downgrade Tool

-A command-line tool designed to test automated dependency update workflows using GitHub Actions, Renovate, and Dependabot.
+A command-line tool that helps test dependency update automation by generating commands to downgrade Go module dependencies to their second-latest versions.

+## How It Works

+`myher` performs these steps:

+1. Parses your `go.mod` file to extract import paths
+2. For each import, runs `go list -m versions {import path}` to get all available versions
+3. Identifies the latest version and the version immediately before it
+4. Generates `go get` commands to downgrade to the second-latest version

+This creates test scenarios for dependency update automation tools (Renovate, Dependabot) to detect and update.

 ## Purpose

-`myher` is a testing tool that helps verify your automated dependency update pipeline works correctly.
-It does this by:
+This tool helps test your dependency update automation pipeline:

-1. Intentionally downgrading dependencies in your go.mod file
-2. Creating test scenarios for Renovate/Dependabot to detect
+1. Use `myher` to generate downgrade commands
+2. Apply the downgrades to create outdated dependencies
-3. Triggering your automated update workflow to ensure it:
+3. Push changes to trigger your update automation
+4. Verify that your CI/CD pipeline:
-   - Detects outdated dependencies
+   - Detects the outdated dependencies
    - Creates update branches
    - Runs tests
-   - Merges successful updates to master
+   - Merges successful updates

-This allows you to verify your CI/CD pipeline handles dependency updates correctly before implementing it in production projects.

-## Test Workflow

-1. `myher` downgrades a dependency in go.mod
-2. You commit and push the change
-3. Renovate/Dependabot detects the outdated dependency
-4. GitHub Actions workflow triggers:
-   - Updates the dependency
-   - Runs tests
-   - Merges to master if tests pass

-This creates a complete test cycle of your dependency update automation.

 ## Installation